Nate McGuire

 Christmas came early thanks to a guy named Nate

-Austin voters reject Proposition Q, the $110M property tax increase
+Prop Q fails: Austin voters reject 20% property tax increase

 Nate founded Mayven Studios and built it from scratch into one of the Bay Area's top engineering and design agencies.
-The agency served Fortune 500 companies, VC-backed startups, and some of the most prominent names in Silicon Valley.
+No investors.
+No co-founders.
+Just relentless execution.
+The agency grew to serve Fortune 500 companies, VC-backed startups, and some of the most prominent names in Silicon Valley.

 In 2022, Mayven Studios was acquired by Saltwater.
 Saltwater is the family office of Ryan Graves, who was Uber's first employee (employee #1) and served as Uber's first CEO.
-Graves is now a billionaire who manages a portfolio of investments across technology, aviation (Joby Aviation), and venture capital.
+Graves is now a billionaire who manages a portfolio spanning technology, aviation (Joby Aviation), and venture capital.
+He hand-picked Mayven as part of Saltwater's portfolio — that's the caliber of company Nate built.

 Career & Leadership